-This year, Ava Verdeflor of the U.S. will represent the Philippines, and in her case, she approached the program when there was no one else really contending for spots, earning a slot at the Youth Olympic Games last summer and posting the best results for the nation at the Southeast Asian Games this summer.
+This year, Ava Verdeflor, who lives and trains in the U.S., will represent the Philippines, and in her case, she approached the program when there was no one else really contending for spots, earning a slot at the Youth Olympic Games last summer and posting the best results for the nation at the Southeast Asian Games this summer.
 She has citizenship because she was born in the country and lived there until age two, and was selected fairly after representing the country in other tests over the past year.

 Then there are the gymnasts bringing life to programs that were all but nonexistent.
 Danusia Francis of Great Britain, who is half-Jamaican, will compete for Jamaica alongside U.S. gymnast Toni-Ann Williams, who has competed for Jamaica for years.
 In their cases, Jamaica doesn’t really have a national program, so any representation is good representation.
 The same goes for U.S.-based gymnasts who have competed for nations like Panama and Trinidad & Tobago in recent years.